 Platelets contain many growth factors that are known to be important parts of the healing process.
 Platelet-derived growth factor (PDGF), vascular endothelial growth factor (VEGF), transforming growth factor-beta (TGF-B), and epidermal growth factor (EGF), are just a few of the beneficial proteins released by platelets.
 The main functions of these proteins are: To induce proliferations of various cells (stem cells, epidermal cells, bone cells), enhance production of collagen, and stimulate blood vessel formation.

 For many years autologous blood product, or blood components derived from the patient and then delivered to a point of care, have created growing interest for use in a number of orthopaedic procedures.
 The aim of technologies like ACP (Autologous Conditioned Plasma) is to provide physicians with a method of providing concentrated levels of beneficial growth factors for use at the point of care.

-The Autologous Conditioned Plasma (ACP) System is a unique device that is used by the physician to concentrate platelets and growth factors within a plasma layer separate from white and red blood cells.
+The Autologous Conditioned Plasma (ACP) System is a device that is used by the physician to concentrate platelets and growth factors within a plasma layer separate from white and red blood cells.
 This plasma may then be used by the physician at the point of treatment for a variety of applications.
-It has been shown that delivering concentrated growth factors to a surgical site may improve the environment for healing.
 The process begins by removing a very small amount of blood from the patient in a manner similar to a laboratory blood test.
-The Double Syringe System is then placed in a centrifuge and spun for 5 minutes, concentrating the platelets and growth factors within the plasma layer, separate from other blood components.
+The ACP Double Syringe System is then placed in a centrifuge and spun for 5 minutes, concentrating the platelets and growth factors within the plasma layer, separate from other blood components.
 When centrifugation is complete, the double syringe is removed.
 The yellow plasma layer is then transferred into a separate inner syringe.
 The inner syringe is then removed for use at the point of care.